Board of Trustees

 - Past Trustees

 Katrina Maestri spent 15 years in an international corporate career with General Motors and has a wide range of Marketing, Strategy, and New Business Development experience.
 While at GM, she specialized in working with start-up operations, including entering new geographic markets as well as launching new technology ventures.
 Since leaving the corporate world, Katrina has enjoyed applying her experience to non-profits in both the U.S. and abroad.
 Katrina and her family moved to the U.S. in 2010 so that her daughter could receive the specialized support she needs to thrive with her dyslexia.
 Katrina is passionate about fostering educational opportunities for students with learning differences and raising awareness regarding the high potential of this creative, dynamic population.
-She has served on the Chartwell Board since 2014 and is currently the Vice President.
+She has served on the Chartwell Board since 2014.

 Paul Hoffman was elected to the Chartwell Board of Trustees in 2018.
 In 2013, Paul retired to Pebble Beach after a long career in software sales most recently as President of Worldwide Field Operations for Informatica, an Enterprise Cloud Data Management and Data Integration company.
 Paul is an Active Lay Minister and member of the Finance Council at Carmel Mission Basilica.
 He is a Provisional Knight with the Order of Malta and has volunteered on multiple pilgrimages to Lourdes in their work of feeding the homeless and caring for the elderly, sick, and imprisoned.
 Paul also serves on the boards of the Monterey SPCA and Montage Health Foundation.